Focusing on strengths

 First rate and up to date

 Our dementia care has been developed by specialists, and is constantly updated to reflect findings from the latest research.
-Every member of staff undergoes a bespoke dementia training course to ensure that they understand the various forms of dementia and how it can affect each individual.

 You might also be interested to know: